 The student’s grades, recommendation letters, GRE and TOEFL scores, and personal statement are all considered.

-No. ALL admission decisions are made by Graduate Admissions Committee and not by individual faculty members.
+No. all admission decisions are made by Graduate Admissions Committee, not by individual faculty members.

 If you are admitted, you have until the beginning of your second semester (end of January) to choose a research advisor.
 Thus, you will have nearly five (5) months after arriving at the University of Houston to choose a research advisor.